Donor Conceived Adults Speak Out

 Parents Are Afraid

-I think most parents who choose not to tell do so because they are afraid.
+I think most parents who choose not to tell do so out of fear.
 They are afraid it will confuse their child; they are afraid it will complicate their life; they are afraid their child might be rejected by the grandparents; and deep down they are afraid that their child won’t love them as much.
-There is no crystal ball that will tell them that these fears will never come true.

-I don’t have a crystal ball, but I can share the voices of those who were not told as children.
+I don’t have a crystal ball with the assurance that their fears are groundless, but I can share the voices of those who were not told as children.
 These voices are a good counter balance to this fear.

 The very best way to start the telling is by stocking your kid’s library with books about third party conception.
 We can help.
 Check out our great list of books for kids about being conceived by donor sperm, donor egg, or donor embryo.